ngripon/vip-ivp/doc/website/docs/system_building/variables_arithmetic.md

 - Greater than or equal to: `x >= y`
 - Less than or equal to: `x <= y`

-These operations do not return booleans; instead, they return new TemporalVar instances representing the condition's value over time.
+These operations do not return booleans; instead, they return new TemporalVar instances containing a boolean and representing the condition's value over time.

 ```python
 condition = x > threshold